Fusion831/Personal-Search-Engine/README.md

-# Personal-Search-Engine
+# Personal Search Engine - RAG Application

-A secure, private web portal where you can upload your personal documents (PDFs, notes, articles) and ask natural language questions to get answers sourced directly from your own knowledge base.
+A full-stack Retrieval-Augmented Generation (RAG) application that allows users to upload documents and ask questions about them using Google Gemini AI.